 - 1. Provider, contact and data protection officer

-- 2. Basic information regarding data processing
+- 2. Basic information regarding data processing, security measures and legal basis

-- 3. Legal basis and purposes of data processing
+- 3. Purposes of data processing

 - 4. Contact process and customer communication (CRM)